-We will also be experimenting with planting leguminous cover crops between the rows of willow to keep grass and invasive weeds out whilst enhancing biodiversity of the plot.
+We will also be experimenting with planting leguminous cover crops between the rows of willow; to keep grass and invasive weeds out, whilst enhancing the biodiversity of the plot.

 Planting Willow Cuttings By Hand

 All of the Willow cuttings have now been planted through the membrane.
 Row upon row, in small clusters to maximise the crop yielded from the limited yet ample space.
-The theory of planting three willow cuttings together is that the individual trees will graft together as they grow and form a stronger, resilient rootstock.
+The theory of planting three willow cuttings together, is that the individual trees will graft together as they grow; form a stronger, resilient rootstock.

 With the addition of a hand-built deer and rabbit proof fence around the plot; the Withy Bed is set to grow Willow used for weaving wicker coffins for many years to come.
 Willow plots of this nature if well cared for can remain productive for 30 years plus.

 To reduce the impact on the eco system, all construction and planting in the Withy Bed has been done by hand.
 With the only machine used being a quad bike to help transport tools and materials to the site.